ypraw/Computer-Graphics-Algorithms/README.md

 # Computer-Graphics-Algorithms
-  implementation Algorithms for Computer Graphics
+  implementation Algorithms for Computer Graphics, write in python and OpenGL

 <dl>
   <dt> This code using OpenGL for rendering, please install openGL using PIP.</dt>